 Check the physical condition of the car from afar and up close.
 The alignment of the body panels shows if the vehicle has been previously involved in an accident, check underneath the car to evaluate the frame’s condition, and check for rust spots.
 Rust underneath a car is never a good sign, especially if the rust is thick.

-If the body panels and underneath the car appear repainted, ask the reason why, as some owners repaint to hide dents from accidents that will haunt you in the future.
+If the body panels and underside of the car appear repainted, ask the reason why, as some owners repaint to hide dents from accidents that will haunt you in the future.

 Once the physical and structural integrity of the car checks out, you can now proceed to the engine bay.
 Ensure that the engine is running and rev it up for a while before checking the engine bay.
 Check for any oil leaks and listen for any weird noises coming from the engine and other components in the engine bay.